OpenKnowledgeSpace/KnowledgeSpace/README.md

 Framework: CodeIgniter-3.0.3

 The KS utilizes the CodeIgniter to the maintain the Model View Controller(MVC) structure.
 For example, the URL such as /SciCrunchKS/index.php/pages/view/pyramidal_cell will first access the controllers/Pages.php and then the view function in the class.
-The Pages class extends CI_Controller, which is the controller in the MVC struture.
+The Pages class extends CI_Controller, which is the controller in the MVC structure.